Nottingham-CTU/Advanced-Reports/README.md

   REDCap login)
   * If the report can be downloaded or retrieved as image, this can be done by all users who access the report at the public URL.
+  * &#9888;&#65039; *It is important to consider the security implications* when making a report public, especially if using features such as query string smart variables or placeholders.
   * Administrators have the option (in the module system settings) to prohibit non-administrators from saving reports where public access is enabled.